astronomer/docs/learn/airflow-variables.md

 - `os.getenv('AIRFLOW_VAR_<VAR_NAME>','<default-value>')`: This method is faster because it reduces the number of Airflow metadata database requests.
 However, it's less secure.
 Astronomer does not recommend using `os.getenv` with secret values because retrieving environment variables with this method can print them to your logs.

-Replace `<default_value>` with a default value to use if Airflow can't find the environment variable.
+If Airflow can't find the environment variable, replace `<default_value>` with a default value.

 To learn more about how to set environment variables on Astro, see [Environment Variables](https://docs.astronomer.io/astro/env-vars-astro.md).